Pyrdacor/Ambermoon/FileSpecs/MapEventData.md

 Used for chests, piles, lootable map objects etc.

+Assumption of data inside the unknown data:
+- Trap types
+- Trap damage
+- Ability to disarm the trap
+- Ability to lockpick the chest

 Offset | Type | Description
 --- | --- | ---
 0x00 | ubyte | Lock flags (0: open, 1: locked, can be opened by lockpick, many values, not sure yet)